In this tutorial we are going to look at what functions are, how we use them and why.

 Now the function returns a value that we can work with.
 We could store this in

-a value to be used later.
+a variable to be used later.
 Let’s try storing it as a value, and using that value

 as a parameter in another